Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 ## Altruist:

 The Altruist is an innocent role that can sacrifice their life to bring back a dead player (not including the soul) in their stead.
+The person brought back to life can not speak unless they are one of the final two or if they have the ghost role.

 ## Detective: